-- Shoddy Knock Off Product: One episode of Stupid Adventures of Taco-Man revolves around Taco-Man taking out a poorly drawn counterpart of his known as Toco-Man.
+- Shoddy Knock Off Product: One episode of The Stupid Adventures of Taco-Man revolves around Taco-Man taking out a poorly drawn counterpart of his known as Toco-Man.

 - Shoo Out the New Guy: Zig-zagged in Part 2 of "I've Got a Woody".
 In order to accept Woody as a new member of his team, he fires Virtual Boy.
-However, Woody tuns out to be so much of an in-universe example of The Scrappy, that Taco-Man stars to miss Virtual Boy!
+However, Woody tuns out to be so obnoxious and un-likable, that Taco-Man stars to miss Virtual Boy!
 He gets rid of Woody by sending him to the real world.

-- Shower Scene: Taco-Man treats the player of his Night Trap parody to one if he/she traps all the leechers.
+- Shower Scene: Taco-Man treats the player of his Night Trap parody to one if he/she achieves a perfect score.
 The scene features Taco-Man in his "Dana" disguise, to the disgust of Ben Burrito.

 - Stylistic Suck: Taco-Man's Mario Paint short has more amateurish animation and voice acting (provided by Mike Peterson rather than Sam T.) than normal Taco-Man cartoons.
 This carried into three other shorts, including one made especially for the 50th Taco-Man Plays a Video Game episode.
-Also, in the D review, this incarnation of Taco-Man visits the normal Taco-Man while trick-or-treating, much to the latter's confusion.
+Also, in the live Halloween specials, this incarnation of Taco-Man visits the normal Taco-Man while trick-or-treating, much to the latter's confusion.